-TISCO Bank clearly defines the definition of defaulted account which is the account with overdue more than 3 installments or 90 days, repossessed account and legal account.
+TISCO Bank clearly defines the definition of defaulted account for hire purchase portfolio which is the account with overdue more than 3 installments or 90 days, repossessed account and legal account.

 Moreover, the definition of defaulted account also includes the account which classified in non-performing loan definition as sub-standard class, doubtful class or doubtful to loss class, according to the Bank of Thailand's notification.

-For the estimation of Probability of Default (PDs), PD estimates are the long-term average of the historical one-year default rates and adding by a volatility rate of historical default rates as a margin of conservatism.
+For the estimation of Probability of Default (PDs) of hire purchase portfolio, PD estimates are the long-term average of the historical one-year default rates and adding by a volatility rate of historical default rates as a margin of conservatism.
 The data range of historical one-year default rates used for PD estimation must be covered at least 5 years.

-For the estimation of Loss Given Default (LGDs), LGD estimates must be the worst loss that can be happened under the worst but potential business environment under the sufficient conservative confidence level.
+For the estimation of Loss Given Default (LGDs) of hire purchase portfolio, LGD estimates must be the worst loss that can be happened under the worst but potential business environment under the sufficient conservative confidence level.
 The LGD estimates are derived based on the historical loss rates with the range of data to be at least 5 years.

-PD and LGD estimates must be regularly validated on quarterly basis.
-The estimates are validated through backtesting by comparing the estimates of each reporting period with the actual default rate and loss rate occurred in that reporting period.
+PD and LGD estimates of hire purchase portfolio must be regularly validated on quarterly basis.
+The estimates are validated through back-testing by comparing the estimates of each reporting period with the actual default rate and loss rate occurred in that reporting period.

 For the validation of PD estimates, TISCO considers if the actual default rates are greater than the PD estimates, exceeding the acceptable limit.
-Should the backtesting result exceeded the defined limit, PD estimates shall be reviewed accordingly.
+Should the back-testing result exceeded the defined limit, PD estimates shall be reviewed accordingly.